Skip to main content

 Can I Move Out of My House Before Divorce?

-Yes, you have the option to move out whenever you want.
+Yes, you can move out whenever you want.
 If your name is on the title for the home, however, you are financially responsible for it.

 Some exes may want to stop paying their mortgage if they move out.
 Keep in mind that your own finances and credit will take a hit if you do this, and your ex may be able to take you to court.